rladies/rladiesguide/content/organization/events/promotion/index.en.md

 How to promote events and speakers?

+{{% notice tip %}}
+To ensure attendees are not all from the majority gender, consider first advertising your event to R-Ladies directly or in private communication channels such as your [chapter slack](/organization/online-presence/slack/) if there's one.
+{{% /notice %}}

 * Write an informative summary for Meetup.
 What can attendees expect (topic, hands-on or not)?
 Who is the speaker (short bio, links to online presence)?

 {{% notice tip %}}